Estonian mythology: Background

-Literary mythology
+Some constructed elements are loans from Finnish mythology.
 Friedrich Robert Faehlmann and Friedrich Reinhold Kreutzwald compiled the Estonian national epic Kalevipoeg out of numerous prosaic folk legends and runic verse imitations that they themselves had written.
 Faehlmann also wrote eight fictional myths combining motives of Estonian folklore (from the legends and folk songs), Finnish mythology (from Ganander's "Mythologia Fennica") and classical Greek mythology.
 Matthias Johann Eisen was another folklorist and writer who studied folk legends and reworked them into literary form.
 Many of their contemporary scholars accepted this mythopoeia as authentic Estonian mythology.

-The Estonian literary mythology describes the following pantheon: The supreme god, the god of all living things, is Taara.
-He is celebrated in sacred oak forests around Tartu.
-The god of thunder is Uku.
-Uku's daughters are Linda and Jutta, the queen of the birds.
-Uku has two sons: Kõu (Thunder) and Pikker (Lightning).
-Pikker possesses a powerful musical instrument, which makes demons tremble and flee.
-He has a naughty daughter, Ilmatütar (Weather Maiden).

 During the era of Estonian national awakening the elements in the literary mythology were quickly and readily incorporated into contemporary popular culture through media and school textbooks.
 It can be difficult to tell how much of Estonian mythology as we know it today was actually constructed in the 19th and early 20th century.
-Faehlmann even noted in the beginning of his Esthnische Sagen (Estonian Legends) that:"However, since Pietism has started to penetrate deep into the life of the people...[s]inging folk songs and telling legends have become forbidden for the people; moreover, the last survivals of pagan deities are being destroyed and there is no chance for historical research."Some constructed elements are loans from Finnish mythology and may date back to the common Baltic-Finnic heritage.
+Faehlmann even noted in the beginning of his Esthnische Sagen (Estonian Legends) that:"However, since Pietism has started to penetrate deep into the life of the people...[s]inging folk songs and telling legends have become forbidden for the people; moreover, the last survivals of pagan deities are being destroyed and there is no chance for historical research."

+Estonian mythological beings

+Deities

+The Estonian literary mythology describes a pantheon in which the supreme god, the god of all living things, is Taara.
+Taara is celebrated in sacred oak forests around Tartu.
+The god of thunder is Uku, whose daughters are Linda and Jutta, the queen of the birds, and whose sons are Kõu (Thunder) and Pikker (Lightning).
+Pikker possesses a powerful musical instrument that makes demons tremble and flee, and he has a naughty daughter named Ilmatütar (Weather Maiden).
+Folklore collected by Matthias Johann Eisen identifies Pikne as a son of Uku and brother of Kõu.
+Pikne served as protector of the holy river Võhandu in Võru County, punishing anyone who built mills there by withholding rain.
+This incident, along with the traditional prayer, was recorded by pastor Johann Gutslaff in his 1644 work Kurtzer Bericht und Unterricht Von der Falsch-heilig genandten Bäche in Lieffland Wöhhanda.